Connector architecture

 The connector exposes two separate network interfaces with distinct security profiles:

 - Public-facing interface: Handles wallet protocol interactions.
-EUDI Wallets connect to these endpoints to retrieve authorization requests and submit presentation responses.
+EUDI Wallets connect to these endpoints for verification (retrieving authorization requests and submitting presentation responses) and for issuance (discovering issuer metadata, requesting nonces, and obtaining credentials).
 This interface is exposed to the internet.

-- Internal management interface: Provides the API your systems use to create presentation requests.
+- Internal management interface: Provides the API your systems use to create presentation requests and credential offers.
 This interface is accessible only within your internal network.

 This separation ensures that wallet-facing protocol endpoints are isolated from your management operations, reducing the attack surface.